 - Has the action taken provided good outcomes for the child? - Did the procedure work? - Were any deficiencies or weaknesses identified in the procedure?
 Have these been remedied? - Is further training required?
+Log any 'lessons learned' on MyConcern.

 What happens next?